Aston Cantlow

-Aston Cantlow is a village in Warwickshire, England, on the River Alne 5 mi north-west of Stratford-upon-Avon and 2 mi north-west of Wilmcote, close to Little Alnoe, Shelfield, and Newnham.
+Aston Cantlow is a village in Warwickshire, England, on the River Alne 5 mi north-west of Stratford-upon-Avon and 2 mi north-west of Wilmcote, close to Little Alne, Shelfield, and Newnham.
 It was the home of Mary Arden, William Shakespeare's mother.
 At the 2001 census, it had a population of 1,674, being measured again as 437 at the 2011 Census.

 History

 Prior to the Norman conquest in 1066, the manor of Aston was held by Earl Ælfgar, son of Earl Leofric who had died in 1057, and the husband of Lady Godiva.
 Osbern fitzRichard, son of Richard Scrob, builder of Richard's Castle, was the holder in 1086 as the Domesday Book records: In Ferncombe Hundred, Osbern son of Richard holds (Estone) Aston from the King.
 5 hides.
 Land for 10 ploughs.
 9 Flemings and 16 villagers with a priest and 10 small holders who have 12 ploughs.
 A mill at 8s and 5 sticks of eels; meadow, 40 acres; woodland 1 league in length and width.
 The value was 100s now £6.
 Earl Ælfgar held it.